ghkdqhrbals/gotybench/README.md

-# Introduction(gotybench)
+# Introduction

-![](img/24.gif)
+* GotyBench was designed for **testing server load** with multiple current threads
 > Currently we service only for HTTP Post request!
 Later we will add Get/Put Methods

+![](img/24.gif)

 # Goal of GotyBench

-1. Concurrency : Developed with goroutine lightweight multi-threaded, set to communicate through channels.
+1. Testing with multiple concurrency : Developed with goroutine lightweight multi-threaded, set to communicate through channels.
 2. Automatically generate fuzzed json object : It is designed to automatically create a random json object when the user sets only the key and value type.
     * ex) "gotybench -j [userId,string,userAge,int]" : Set the value of `userId` to a random string.
 Also set the value of `userAge` to a random int.
-3. Log Server : By `-s` option, we can check all benchmark logs([http://localhost:8022](http://localhost:8022))
+3. Log server : By `-s` option, we can check all benchmark logs([http://localhost:8022](http://localhost:8022))

 # Options
 | Option | Detail                                                                                                                                                                                                                                                                                               |